 21. Love a recipe you tasted?
 Ask for the recipe so you can make it at home.
 They will be more than happy to give it to you!

 22. Know prices before you go.
 You can’t make a budget without knowing the prices of the food you will be purchasing.
-For quick service restaurants, allears.net has all the menus and prices.
-For table service, the Disney website has menus available.
+For quick-service and table service restaurants you can reference your My Disney Experience App.
 For buffets, I usually call the Disney Dining line directly since the website gives a range.
 Buffets are priced higher during peak seasons and are more for dinner than lunch or breakfast.

 24. It is not line jumping to get in a smaller line.
 The cashier kiosks at the quick service restaurants have a line on each side.
 Plus each restaurant has several kiosks.
-Looks for the one with the shortest line.
+Look for the one with the shortest line.
+Another way to save time is with mobile ordering through the MDE app.

 25. Eat some meals in your room.
 This is easiest and more convenient if you are driving but, if you are flying in it is still possible.
 You can order food from Amazon and have it delivered to your resort.
 You can also use a grocery delivery service like Garden Grocer.
 Another option is to grab an Uber or Lyft and go to the closest Publix or Walmart and pick up items yourself.
-All rooms come with a mini fridge.
-If you use Lyft, I have a coupon code for you: GORDON950790
+All rooms come with a mini-fridge.

 26. Plan your meals to coincide with special events.
 Certain resorts offer spectacular views of the nearby parks’ fireworks or the Electrical Water Pageant.
-I love the California Grill for watching Wishes!
+I love the California Grill for watching the Happily Ever After Fireworks!

 27. Get a resort that fits your vacation and budget.
 Value resorts are for travelers on a tight budget and those who will be in the parks more than the room.
 Moderate and deluxe resorts are for those that are going to be spending more time at the resort.